No ads. No tracking. No data sold. Ever.

 Structure Validator

 Validates the PDF header, version declaration, cross-reference table, trailer dictionary, and byte offsets.
 Malformed structures are a hallmark of exploit kits that deliberately break parsers to hide objects.
+Also detects linearized first-page object overrides: incremental updates that re-define an existing Page 1 object to inject JavaScript or actions that renderers fast-pathing the linearization hint table will not see on initial render.

 ENGINE 2